ashishakonnur/ashishakonnur/README.md

 ## About

-Hi, I'm Ashisha Konnur (he/him)!
-I have a technical background and hold a Master of Science (M.S.) degree in Geoscience from Saint Petersburg Mining University, with a major in Seismic Data Processing and Analysis.
-I have 12 years of experience in the field of geoscience, where I held roles such as Data Processing Engineer, Head of Department, and CTO in a technological startup.
-After a year of transitioning from geoscience to Data Analysis, I am currently a Data Analyst at a Fintech company, starting from June 2021.
+Hi, I'm Ashisha Konnur (he/him).
+I am currently a Data Analyst at Cognizant who is helping to build and improve the world's best navigation app (you know i know ;))